 ...and she is precise..."

 It is the future and the governments of today have ceased to exist.
 Corporations have become the new ruling bodies of the world, dividing the planet into different "territories" that are under their direct control and ownership, instituting a new form of feudalism.
 The Families are the heads of those corporations; those who provide services for the Families are referred to as Serfs, having been "elevated to Service".
-Everybody else is Waste, uncared for by those in power, whose only hope for a better future is to be "elevated".
+Everybody else is Waste, cared little for by those in power, with their only hope for a better future to be "elevated".
 Food is scarce, so each Family keeps their seed banks secure, doling out supplies only to those Waste who have properly registered as servants of the Family.
 To serve as the Family's shield, sword, and bannerman, each Family can modify one individual to be their "Lazarus."

 There is something else going on, however.
 Something deeper.
 There are schemes and plots and Forever is stuck in the middle.

-And she is starting to question her orders completely...Lazarus
+And she is starting to question her orders completely...

 Tropes included in Lazarus: